 Twenty-three men between the ages of 19–63 with varying degrees of hair loss were enrolled.
 Twenty of these were given three injections of “activated” Platelet-Rich Plasma (PRP) at 30 day intervals.
 The activation of platelets with calcium molecules initiates the secretion of growth factors that are critical to the development of new hair follicles and the growth of new blood vessels.

-“It is proposed that growth-factors released from platelets may act on stem cells in the bulge area of the follicles, stimulating the development of new follicles, and promoting vascularization.”
+“It is proposed that growth-factors released from platelets may act on stem cells in the bulge area of the follicles, stimulating the development of new follicles, and promoting vascularization.” ((Gentile P, Garcovich S, Bielli A et al. The Effect of Platelet-Rich Plasma in Hair Regrowth: A Randomized Placebo-Controlled Trial.
+Stem Cells Transl Med.
+2015 Sep 23.))

 Once derived and activated, the PRP treatment was applied to one side of each patient’s head, while the other side was injected with a placebo.
 Patients were evaluated in six stages over a span of 24 months.
 Three of the subjects were excluded from the study due to a predisposition to develop keloids.